Key strategies and plans that guide our objectives, actions and targets over the mid- to long-term.

 Melbourne Sewerage Strategy

-The Melbourne Sewerage Strategy is an ambitious 50 year strategy that has been collaboratively developed by Melbourne’s water authorities; Melbourne Water, City West Water, South East Water, Western Water and Yarra Valley Water.
+The Melbourne Sewerage Strategy is an ambitious 50-year strategy that has been developed collaboratively with Melbourne’s water retailers – City West Water, South East Water, Western Water and Yarra Valley Water.
+As Melbourne's water industry, we want to ensure that Greater Melbourne's sewerage system continues to provide valuable services to the community in the future as it does today.

 Melbourne Water System Strategy